Shop Diamond Rings By Styles

 Diamond rings by Colour

 Diamond Ring FAQ's

 When choosing the best diamond for a ring, there are several factors to consider, including the 4Cs (carat, cut, colour, and clarity), your fiancé's preference, and your budget.
 The shape of the diamond is an important consideration, as it sets the foundation for the design of the ring.
 Round diamonds are the most popular shape, known for their fire, brilliance, and light performance.
 They are available in various sizes and can be suitable for all hand sizes and shapes.

 When it comes to carat weight, consider your fiancé's preference.
 A higher carat weight may be more desirable, but it is important to balance that with quality and budget.
 At the end of the day, the most important factor is that the diamond ring suits your fiancé's taste and style, and fits within your budget.
 To get the best value for your money, shop from our selection of ethically sourced diamond rings that are timeless and elegant.
 We offer quality, customer service, and great prices.

 How much is a 1 carat diamond ring?

-The price of diamonds varies depending on the shape, clarity, cut quality, and color.
-Generally, 1-carat diamond costs between £1,800 and £12,000.
-However, cut quality is the most important aspect that impacts a diamond’s price irrespective of its carat.
-As such, you should focus on choosing a well-cut 1-carat diamond ring.
+The weight of a diamond is measured in carats, with one carat equalling 200mg or 0.2g, and roughly 6.5mm in diameter.
+The price of diamonds can vary based on factors such as shape, clarity, cut quality, and colour.
+On average, a 1-carat diamond can cost between £1,800 and £12,000.
+However, cut quality is the most important aspect that affects a diamond's price, regardless of its carat weight.
+To get the most value for your money, it's important to choose a well-cut 1-carat diamond ring.